World Food Prize Foundation Names Barbara Stinson President | Leadership Newspaper

 World Food Prize Foundation Names Barbara Stinson President

-The World Food Prize Foundation has announced Barbara Stinson President of the organization, effective January 4, 2020.
+The World Food Prize Foundation yesterday, announced Barbara Stinson President of the organisation, effective January 4, 2020.

-The World Food Price Foundation is the international organization recognizing the achievements of individuals who have advanced human development by improving the quality, quantity or availability of food in the world.
+The World Food Price Foundation is the international organisation recognising the achievements of individuals who have advanced human development by improving the quality, quantity or availability of food in the world.

 According to Louise Fresco, President of the Executive Board of Wageningen University & Research and member of the Foundation’s Council of Advisors, “Engaging youth around the world is critical to achieving our global food security goals.
 Barbara brings the policy and management experience necessary to help the Foundation and its partners continue expanding the impact of World Food Prize’s youth programs globally.”